withastro/docs/src/pages/en/guides/images.md

 When adding images in a [UI framework component](/en/core-concepts/framework-components/) (e.g React, Svelte), use the image syntax appropriate for that particular component's framework.

-## Where to keep images
+## Where to store images

 ### `src/`
-Your images kept in `src/` can be used by other components by first importing them from a **relative file path** and then using the import as the image's `src` attribute.
+Your images stored in `src/` can be used by other components by first importing them from a **relative file path** or [import alias](/en/guides/aliases/) and then using the import as the image's `src` attribute.

 ```astro